Oceania Sirena current position

 History - construction and ownership

-The 30,277-ton, 684-passenger cruise ship Sirena was scheduled for a 35-day refurbishment in Marseille, France in March 2016, which cost around USD 40 million.
-The new Oceania ship Sirena was transformed just like her R-Class sisters to feature renowned specialty restaurants, along with the line’s latest “luxury cruising” inventions – the Baristas service and the Terrace Cafe (cook-to-order grill).
+The 700-passenger ship Sirena was scheduled for a 35-day refurbishment in Marseille, France in March 2016, which cost around USD 40 million.
+The new Oceania ship Sirena was transformed just like her R-Class sisters to feature renowned speciality restaurants and the line’s latest “luxury cruising” inventions – the Baristas service and the Terrace Cafe (cook-to-order grill).

 Shipboard dining options - Food and Drinks

 The Sirena ship offers a new bistro-style concept.
-At lunch, the Dining Room is transformed into the “Jacques Bistro” serving an exclusive menu with signature dishes by the Oceania’s executive chef Mr Jacques Pepin.
+At lunch, the Dining Room is transformed into the “Jacques Bistro” serving an exclusive menu with signature dishes by Oceania’s executive chef Jacques Pepin.

 Follows the complete list of Sirena restaurants and food bars.